hyperfield/pyappexec/README.md

 - `--config /path/to/pyappexec.ini` – override the config discovery logic described above.
 - `--no-gui` – force CLI mode even when the INI requests the Qt front-end.
 - `--reset-gui` – clear the persisted "hide GUI" preference (handy if you previously suppressed the GUI after a successful run).
+- `--help` – print a brief overview of PyAppExec and the available flags.

+### Quick start (bundling your Python app)

+1. Copy your built `pyappexec` binary and a tailored `pyappexec.ini` into the root of the Python application you plan to ship (the repo’s `test2/pyappexec.ini` shows the recommended layout where every path is relative to the INI).
+Rename the binary to match your product if you like.
+2. Run the launcher once from that directory to ensure the virtual environment, `distrib/` downloads, and GUI suppression preference behave as expected.
+Remove any temporary `distrib/` artifacts you don’t plan to prebundle.
+3. Include a short README/release note in your distribution that states the app is bootstrapped by PyAppExec and links to https://github.com/quicknode-labs/PyAppExec for attribution and support.

 ### GUI mode

 Set `GUI = true` under the relevant `[<OS>:main]` section to launch the Qt6 front-end.
 The GUI embeds the CLI output (PowerShell on Windows, Terminal on macOS/Linux), shows a progress indicator, and surfaces blocking error dialogs if anything fails.
-When a run completes successfully you can check “Hide GUI after successful runs” before closing the window; PyAppExec will remember that preference (per app) and skip the GUI going forward, automatically re-enabling it if a later run fails.
+The window title automatically displays your Python app name followed by “(via PyAppExec)” so end users can immediately see that PyAppExec is handling the bootstrap.
+When a run completes successfully you can check “Hide GUI after successful runs” before closing the window; PyAppExec remembers that preference (per app) and skips the GUI going forward, automatically re-enabling it if a later run fails.
+The Help menu also exposes “About PyAppExec” and “About Qt” dialogs for attribution.
 Pass `--no-gui` on the command line or set `GUI = false` to force the traditional CLI experience even when the INI enables the GUI.
 Use `--config /path/to/pyappexec.ini` to point the launcher at a specific configuration file, and `--reset-gui` to clear any saved GUI suppression preference.

 ## Configuration